enogrob/rails-site-manager/README.md

 **Example of uses:**

-Here it is shown possible CLI commands according to the previous picture following CLI styles e.g. OO and usual bash which can be used interchangeably.
+Here it is shown possible CLI commands(relevant ones) according to the previous picture following CLI styles e.g. OO and usual bash which can be used interchangeably.

 ```